 As our mission has evolved to focus not only on water sustainability but also urban climate adaptation, DCDC researchers now work to develop and implement decision-support processes for environmental decision making.
 Through an integrated approach to research and education, DCDC trains a new generation of scientists who work successfully at the boundaries of science and policy.
 DCDC II continues to build bridges between science and policy to foster local-to-global sustainability solutions.

-DCDC II benefits from its connection to ASU’s Global Institute for Sustainability (GIOS), which has developed highly visible, trans‐disciplinary research projects that convene faculty members from different units and link environmental science, social science, and policy.
-As the intellectual home of DCDC II, GIOS offers access to resources on the leading edge of sustainability science and practice—a field centered on the interconnectedness of economic, social, and environmental systems.
+DCDC II benefits from its connection to ASU’s Wrigley Institute of Sustainability, which has developed highly visible, trans‐disciplinary research projects that convene faculty members from different units and link environmental science, social science, and policy.
+As the intellectual home of DCDC II, the Wrigley Institute of Sustainability offers access to resources on the leading edge of sustainability science and practice—a field centered on the interconnectedness of economic, social, and environmental systems.

-Through a wealth of local, national, and international partnerships, GIOS facilitates DCDC II’s efforts to build scientist stakeholder relationships and disseminate the principles of managing environment risk more widely.
-ASU’s Decision Theater, managed by GIOS, offers a decision laboratory and visualization space for experimenting with, and applying these science‐based solutions for societal problems.
-GIOS fosters solutions to important societal problems through interdisciplinary centers, such as the Central Arizona Phoenix Long Term Ecological Research (CAP LTER) project, and offers degree programs in sustainability at its School of Sustainability.
+Through a wealth of local, national, and international partnerships, the Wrigley Institute of Sustainability facilitates DCDC II’s efforts to build scientist stakeholder relationships and disseminate the principles of managing environment risk more widely.
+ASU’s Decision Theater, managed by the Wrigley Institute of Sustainability, offers a decision laboratory and visualization space for experimenting with, and applying these science‐based solutions for societal problems.
+The Wrigley Institute of Sustainability fosters solutions to important societal problems through interdisciplinary centers, such as the Central Arizona Phoenix Long Term Ecological Research (CAP LTER) project, and offers degree programs in sustainability at its School of Sustainability.